jakeouellette/shell-helper/README.md

     $ ls -l         # Don't forget to ls -l sometimes!,

-Finally, if you want to output something (e.g., a header to a section of function)
+Finally, if you want to output something (e.g., a header to a section of function), use:

+    #!
+Put anything here, hello world!

+And it will show up in the shell helper where you added the comment, e.g.,

+    Put anything here, hello world!

 # Recursive sourcing